dimonkoval/epm_task_2/README.md

   Returns a set of appliances with natural order by Category.

 * `Set<Order> sortOrderByAmount()`
-  Returns a set of orders with natural order by amount(suma) appliances in the order.
+  Returns a set of orders with natural order by amount(sum) appliances in the order.

 ### Recommendation
   The methods may be using in other methods